GryMarker/ksu_dorm/README.md

   - **Student Director**: read-only dashboards and listings.
   - **Tenant**: onboarding funnel, availability lookup, reservation/transfer requests, attendance history, "My Room" view.
 - Notification logging via `notification_logs` for every email that is queued.
+- Employee cottage tracking with availability requests, Dorm Master / President approvals, and family roster records.
+- Monthly employee housing payments recorded as "pending" until the President approves or rejects each entry.

+## Automation
+- `php artisan payments:generate` — creates pending payment records for every approved employee for the supplied month (defaults to the current month).
+This command is scheduled automatically via `routes/console.php` to run on the 1st of each month (`Schedule::command('payments:generate')->monthlyOn(1, '00:10')`).

 ## API
 - `POST /api/attendance/scan`